svanderburg/nijs/README.md

 In Node.js, most of the standard utility functions are *asynchronous*, which will return immediately, and invoke a callback function when the task is done.
-To allow these functions to be used inside a Nix expression, we must set the `async` parameter to true in the `nijsFunProxy`.
-Furthermore, instead of returning an object, we must call the `nijsCallbacks.onSuccess()` function in case of success or the `nijsCallbacks.onFailure()` function in case of a failure.
+To allow these functions to be used inside a Nix expression, we must set the `async` parameter to `true` in the `nijsFunProxy`.
+Furthermore, instead of returning an object or throwing an exception, we must call the `nijsCallbacks.callback(err, result)` function.

 The following example uses a timer that calls the success callback function after three seconds, with a standard greeting message: